alexandear/alexandear.github.io/content/posts/2025-02-28-malicious-go-programs.md

 ---

-I accidentally discovered malicious programs in the Go ecosystem that impersonate legitimate tools such as the linter [ldez/usetesting](https://github.com/ldez/usetesting),the HCL editor [go.mercari.io/hcledit](https://github.com/mercari/hcledit), the official MailerSend Go SDK [mailersend/mailersend-go](https://github.com/mailersend/mailersend-go), and many more.
+I accidentally discovered malicious programs in the Go ecosystem that impersonate legitimate tools such as the linter [ldez/usetesting](https://github.com/ldez/usetesting), the HCL editor [go.mercari.io/hcledit](https://github.com/mercari/hcledit), the official MailerSend Go SDK [mailersend/mailersend-go](https://github.com/mailersend/mailersend-go), and many more.
 These programs are not very popular but are still used by some developers.
 By the time I wrote this article, I had reported the malicious repositories to GitHub support, and most of them have been deleted.